appacademy/graduated-job_seeker-program/pairboarding-problems/w2d2-a.md

 });
 ```

+#### Pt.
+2)
+_Non-whiteboarded_

+The DOM Villain is onto us.
+Every time we add a `click` listener to an element on our webpage, he proceeds to add another `click` listener to the **same** element that closes the browser window.
+Once again, our goal is to keep our website open!
+We want to add an event listener to our `body` element, but we know the DOM Villian will add one right after us.
+What `Event` method can we use to make sure no subsequent event listeners get fired on that same element?

+**A:** `e.stopImmediatePropagation()`. `e.stopPropagation` only prevents events from propagating outwards; not other events on the same DOM object.

 ---

 ## Medium

 Write a function, `isDescendant`, that takes two DOM nodes as arguments, a `child` and a `parent`.
 This method should verify that the child node is a descendant of the parent node, and return `true` or `false`.
 The child **does not** have to be a _direct_ descendant of the parent.